One of the major disadvantages of annuities is that in their pure form, they provide no death benefit.

 It would basically guarantee that the full investment in the annuity will either come back to you – in the form of a living benefit – or to your heirs – as a death benefit.
 Heads you win, tails you win too!

 The Cost of a Return of Premium Rider

-Some insurance companies may also add an annual service charge for a return of premium rider.
+Some insurance companies may also add an annual service charge for the return of premium riders.
 This can be anywhere from $50-$150 per year.
 However, on an annuity with a value of over $100,000, this charge will not have a material effect on the rate of return within your annuity.